jnccd/graph-draw-project/README.md

 ### Dependencies

 The project is written using JavaSE-1.8 and Maven.
 I imported and used the Maven packages `org.eclipse.elk.graph`, `org.eclipse.elk.alg.common` and `material-ui-swing`.
-The latter one contains a Java Swing Look and Feel that was inspired by Googles material design.
+The latter one contains a Java Swing Look and Feel that was inspired by Googles Material Design.

 ### Program Architecture